tobowers/dertwothumber-tester/README.md

 # dertwothumber-tester
-This is just a test repo for hooks, etc for dertwothumber
+This is just a test repo for hooks, etc for dertwothumber.